To ensure that the University’s student records are kept up to date, it is your responsibility to:

-NOTE: If your mailing address on file is invalid or incomplete, your mail from the University will be held.
-Once the address is updated, mailings will resume.
+NOTE: If your mailing address on file is invalid or incomplete, your mail from the University will be held until the address is updated.

-All students are registered under their legal name.
-This is the name that will appear on your degree, diploma, or certificate on graduation, and on your transcript.
-It is also used by the Quebec Ministère de l'Éducation, du Loisir et du Sport (MELS) to create a Permanent Code.
+You are registered at the University under your legal name.
+This is the name that will appear on your e-bills, tax receipts, degree, diploma or certificate upon graduation, and on your official transcript.
+It is also used by the Government of Quebec to create a Permanent Code.

 Access to Records